+1778-1938

 THE STORY OF FOUR GENERATIONS

 Dedicated

-to all our business friends, both living and

-departed, who have given us their support

-during these one hundred and sixty years.
+to all our business friends, both living and departed, who have given us their support during these one hundred and sixty years.

-Dancel Doncaster the son of Jan wel Doncaster and Springer of George Smith Shipfield in the Country of York Tilesmith, nowadmitted by the Master Wardens Searchers, and Albustants of the Country of Catters in Hallamphire in the Country of York the Mounty ning - Day of hay hay be from Sort Clerige the Third - by the Grace of God ffreat Britain France and Iteland Thing defender of the Faith and so forth and in the Year of our Lord One Thousand seven Hundred, and so is only ought in the Time of Mr. Samuel Novis - Master of the same Jocety, and entered in the Great Paper Book under the Title of Admissions of FREDMEN.
+Dancel Doncaster the son of Samuel Doncaster and suprentice of George Smith Sheffield in lie County of York Trilesmith was admitted by the Master Mardens searchers, and Aloustants of the County of Culters in Hallamphire, in the Country of York the wenty minty - Year of the Reign of our Jovereign Lord George The Third by the Grace of God of Great Britain France and Ireland Tang defender of the Faith, and so forth, and in the Year of our Lord One Thousand Seven Thindred, and so worky ought in the Time of M. Samuel Novis - Master of the same Society, and entered in the Great Paper Book under the Title of ADMISSIONS OF FREDMEN.

-Memorandum That the Day and Year above said the Mark Stumpt in the Margin and imprefeed on the Lead to these presents annexed was a signed according to the Form of the Statute by the Master Mardens and Searchers of the Said Society to the aforesaid Danul Doncepter to mark to mark to file for the Said Society to the said Society to the said Marting his Life paying therefore yearly to the said Master Wardens and Searchers and their Successor during the said Torm for the use of the said Society the Sum of Two Ponce at the Feast of Pentecost only.
+DD Memorandum That the Day and Year above said the Mark Stampt in the Margin and imprefeed on the Lead to these presents annexed, was a signed according to the Form of the Statute by the Master Kardens and Searchers of the said Society to the aforesaid Daniel Doncepter to mark his Files by him to be made.
+To Hold to him during his Life, paying therefore yearly to the said Master Wardens and Searchers and their Successors during the said Torm for the use of the said Society, the Sum of Ino Pence at the Feast of Pentecost only.

 Certificate granting the original Trade Mark to Daniel Doncaster in 1778.

-THE STORY OF FOUR GENERATIONS · 1778-1938

-ONE hundred and sixty years ago, in the Reign of George the Third (who you will note from the opposite page was at that time "King of France, defender of the Faith, and so forth"), the Master Cutler of Sheffield, with the Wardens and Searchers, and no doubt with becoming dignity, bestowed on one Daniel Doncaster the trade mark:

-The first trade mark granted to Daniel Doncaster I (1756-1819)
+THE STORY OF FOUR GENERATIONS · 1778-1938 NE hundred and sixty years ago, in the Reign of George the Third (who you will note from the opposite page was at that time "King of France, defender of the Faith, and so forth"), the Master Cutler of Sheffield, with the Wardens and Searchers, and no doubt with becoming dignity, bestowed on one Daniel Doncaster the trade mark: The first trade mark granted to Daniel Doncaster I (1756-1819)